-As complexity increases in the description needed for the development of quantum technology, the paradigm beyond unitary dynamics needs to be considered.
+As complexity in the description needed for the development of quantum technology increases, the paradigm beyond unitary dynamics needs to be considered.
 There are useful formulations to solve time dependent unitary protocols, i.e. Wei-Norman methods\cite{WN1,WN2,WN3} usually applied to quantum optics problems for idealized quantum systems and few degrees of freedom.
-However, as one delves in the many-body problem more general tools are needed, specially when dealing with the problem of dissipation in realistic quantum systems for quantum technology.
+However, as one delves in the many-body problem more general tools are needed, specially when dealing with the problem of dissipation in realistic quantum systems for quantum technologies.
 Therefore, one needs to consider the open system dynamics and the many-body problem together.
-In the typical scenario of quantum open systems\cite{QO1,QO2}, for few body problems, requieres in essence the verification of predictions that go beyond analytical methods and requieres efficient computational tools.
-Exploring further as the quantum system grows in complexity motivates the use of efficient computational methods to develop new effective theories, develop optimized approximation schemes and possibly propose new means of simulation with computationally reasonable resources both in execution time and the classical representation of the Hilbert space of the problem, as this presents a memory bottleneck.
+In the typical scenario of open quantum systems\cite{QO1,QO2}, for few body problems, requires the verification of predictions that go beyond analytical methods and necessitates efficient computational tools.
+Exploring further as the quantum system grows in complexity motivates the use of efficient computational methods in order to develop new, effective theories, create optimized approximation schemes and possibly propose new means of simulation with reasonable computational resources both in terms of execution time and the classical representation of the Hilbert space of the problem, as this presents a memory bottleneck.

 While the relevance of atomic systems continues to expand to a wider range of quantum technologies, their theoretical description has simultaneously become more intricate and computationally demanding.
 Modern quantum technologies frequently rely on multilevel atomic systems which feature complex interactions, including multiple decay channels and driving by several coherent fields.
-These characteristics make them ideal candidates for the open quantum systems approach.
-However, even for systems consisting of just a few atoms with a modest number of internal levels, the construction of the necessary mathematical tools-specifically, Hamiltonians, jump operators, and, most importantly, the master equation-becomes a challenging and time-consuming task.
+These characteristics make them ideal candidatesfor the open quantum systems approach.However, even for systems consisting of just a few atoms with a modest number of internal levels, the construction of the necessary mathematical tools-specifically, Hamiltonians, jump operators, and, most importantly,the master equation-becomes achallenging and time-consuming task.
 This rising complexity has motivated us to create computational tools to systematically generate the master equations that govern the dynamics of atomic and other relevant quantum systems.